theodore-testuser/gitworkshop/README.md

 # gitworkshop
-A test repo for our team to get familiar with git and github.
+A test repo for our team to git familiar with git and github.

 ```
          &